LaQuay/marcvila.me/pages/research.md

 <h2 class="mb-3">Research Topic</h2>

-<b>In short</b>: Monitoring physical infrastructures using Internet of Things devices, Semantics and
+<b>In short: Monitoring physical infrastructures using Internet of Things devices, Semantics and
-Microservices Architectures.
+Microservices Architectures.</b>

 The aim of the research, within the framework of an industrial doctorate, is to <b>cover from start to finish what can be accomplished based on a reading (or data) of an IoT sensor</b>.
 With these data, be able